Barista Career Video

 One of the barista’s primary duties is preparing various drinks to meet customer preferences.
 This involves:

-• Brewing Specialty Coffees: Many coffee shops offer pour-over coffees, cold brews, or French press options.
-To achieve the desired flavor profile, Baristas must understand brewing methods, grind size, and extraction techniques.
+- Brewing Specialty Coffees: Many coffee shops offer pour-over coffees, cold brews, or French press options.
+Baristas must understand brewing methods, grind size, and extraction techniques to achieve the desired flavor profile.

-• Customizing Orders: Whether adjusting sweetness levels, switching to non-dairy milk, or adding extra espresso shots, baristas tailor drinks to customer preferences.
+- Customizing Orders: Baristas customize drinks to customer preferences by adjusting sweetness levels, switching to non-dairy milk, or adding extra espresso shots.

 Engaging with Customers